-We’ve noticed people talking a lot about Yogi Detox tea, so we decided to pay a bit more attention to ingredients, side effects, quality of customer service and scientific research.
+Looking at some diet products can be painful, especially if there’s no scientific backing for the formula.
+Let’s find out if Yogi Detox is in this group.
+We decided to pay a bit more attention to ingredients, side effects, quality of customer service and scientific research.
 Furthermore, we concentrated on hundreds of comments and reviews.
 Then, we condensed and summarized to give you the info you need.

 What You Need to Know

-Yogi Detox is dietary supplement containing Indian sarsaparilla, cinnamon bark, ginger, licorice, burdock, dandelion, cardamom seed, clove bud, black pepper, long pepper berry, Chinese amur cork tree bark, Japanese honeysuckle flower, forsythia fruit, gardenia fruit, Chinese goldenthread, rhubarb, winter melon seed and juniper berry extract.
+To begin, Yogi Detox is dietary supplement containing Indian sarsaparilla, cinnamon bark, ginger, licorice, burdock, dandelion, cardamom seed, clove bud, black pepper, long pepper berry, Chinese amur cork tree bark, Japanese honeysuckle flower, forsythia fruit, gardenia fruit, Chinese goldenthread, rhubarb, winter melon seed and juniper berry extract.
 The recommended serving is one cup, which supposedly supports weight-loss.
-Yogi Detox benefits include ease of use.
+Yogi Detox benefits include the fact that it is simple to use at home or on the go.

 The supplement, first introduced by Yogu Bhajan in 1969, does contains some natural ingredients, something we look for.
 Dieters can purchase the product on the official website and through some offline and online shops.
 We like that we found some positive customer comments and that the company has been around for decades, but read on…

-͞This was the most awful smelling, horrible tasting “tea” I’ve ever had!!!
-Could barely get one swallow down.
-Very disappointing!!!,͟ said a dieter.
+“This was the baddest smelling, tasting ‘tea’ I’ve ever had,” said a dieter.

 Our experience and research concludes that something small, like bad taste, could impede long-term success.
 If Yogi Detox isn’t flavorful, will dieters continue to use it?

 The official Yogi Detox website makes the case that the supplement is effective, but doesn’t provide published clinical research to support the claims.
-There are studies relating to key ingredients, but the information doesn’t support weight-loss.
-According to the Journal of Alternative and Complementary Medicine, ͞[Dandelion] (1 g:1 mL) increases the frequency and excretion ratio of fluids in healthy human subjects.͟ At DietSpotlight, we need scientific studies linking ingredients to losing weight.
+There are studies relating to key ingredients, but the information doesn’t speak of weight-loss.
+According to the Journal of Alternative and Complementary Medicine, “[Dandelion] (1 g:1 mL) increases the frequency and excretion ratio of fluids in healthy human subjects.”
+At DietSpotlight, we need scientific studies linking ingredients to losing weight.
 If there’s no science, we throw our hands up.

+Are you already behind the wheel of the car?
+Hold on a sec.
 After taking a closer look at Yogi Detox, we’ve come to a conclusion.
-We like that the tea has been around for years and that we located some positive customer comments, but we can’t recommend it because there’s no published clinical research supporting weight-loss.
+We like that the tea has been around for years and that we located some positive customer comments, but we have concerns about recommending it because there’s no published clinical research supporting claims of weight-loss.
 Plus, we’re concerned that side effects and taste could be problematic.

 If you want to transform your body, we recommend a supplement with ingredients supported by published clinical research with no known reported side effects.

-Leptigen is one of the best supplements we researched in 2015.
-The product contains a four-ingredient proprietary blend, which has been shown in published scientific studies to help ignite fat loss and enhance metabolism.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+The supplement contains a four-ingredient proprietary blend, which has been shown in published scientific studies to help ignite fat loss and enhance metabolism.
 No one is speaking of negative side effects and dieters commenting on the web are seeing excellent results.

 The company that makes Leptigen, in a show of confidence in the supplement, is providing a Special Trial Offer, a great decision.